Controlling energy delivery with bistable nanostructures: Design principles for controlled energy delivery

 \subsection{Stability of the Source}

-In order to achieve controlled energy delivery, the charged state of the Source must be meta-stable, meaning it is kinetically protected by a large activation energy $E^\mathrm{a}_\mathrm{S}$.
-This is necessary to prevent the Source from spontaneously discharging (transitioning to its uncharged state) before it even makes contact with the Machine.
+In ATP hydrolysis, ATP is remarkably stable in solution despite the reaction being thermodynamically favorable; without an enzyme, spontaneous hydrolysis is negligibly slow.
+Our mechanism requires the same of the Source: its charged state must be kinetically protected so that it does not discharge before encountering a Machine.
+This means that a large activation energy, $E^\mathrm{a}_\mathrm{S}$, is necessary.
 However, a large activation energy in the Source presents a problem because when the Source \emph{does} make contact with the Machine, this activation energy must be overcome in order to access the energy in the Source and charge the Machine.
 To see this problem more clearly, consider the generic energy profiles shown in Fig.~\ref{fig:mechanism_explainer}\textsf{A} for the Machine and the blue curve in Fig.~\ref{fig:mechanism_explainer}\textsf{B} for the Source.

-At first, these profiles seem reasonable: the activation energies are $E^\mathrm{a}_\text{M}=15\,\kT$ and $E^\mathrm{a}_\text{S}=10\,\kT$, and the energy capacities are $\varDelta\EM=5\,\kT$ and $\varDelta\ES=10\,\kT$, respectively.
+At first, these profiles seem reasonable: the activation energies are large and the Source has a larger energy capacity than the Machine.
 Figure~\ref{fig:mechanism_explainer}\textsf{C} shows $E_\text{min}(m,s)$, the minimum energy of the complex as a function of the two dimer lengths.
-When the complex forms, the system sits in the bottom left minimum, with $m\approx s \approx 1.2$, from which there are three possible transitions.
-First, the Machine and the Source can open together, moving to the top right in Fig.~\ref{fig:mechanism_explainer}\textsf{C} (green curve) -- this is the desired outcome as it drives the Machine to its open, charged state.
-Second, the Machine can stay in its closed, uncharged state while the Source opens, moving to the bottom right in Fig.~\ref{fig:mechanism_explainer}\textsf{C} (red curve) -- this is an undesirable outcome as it wastes the Source.
+When the complex forms, the system sits in the bottom left minimum, from which there are three possible transitions.
+First, the Machine and the Source can open together, moving to the top right in Fig.~\ref{fig:mechanism_explainer}\textsf{C} (purple curve) -- this is the desired outcome as it drives the Machine to its open, charged state.
+Second, the Machine can stay in its closed, uncharged state while the Source opens, moving to the bottom right in Fig.~\ref{fig:mechanism_explainer}\textsf{C} (red curve) -- this is an undesirable outcome as it wastes the Source without charging the Machine.
 Third, the Source can stay in its closed, charged state while the Machine opens, moving to the top left in Fig.~\ref{fig:mechanism_explainer}\textsf{C} (dashed black curve) -- this last reaction is not thermodynamically favorable and can be ignored for now.
+Here and in the following, transition pathways between local minima are obtained using the doubly-nudged elastic band (DNEB) method~\cite{tryg04} and transition states are refined using eigenvector following~\cite{cerj81, wale04, maur05}.